Desire Of My Soul

 A humanity who will rebel against His ways, refuse to surrender to Him, and recant their promises to Him.

 With a WORD, God created His story, this dimension, space, order, time, this beginning within a beginning.
 This beginning that is unfolding, contracting, stretching out and beginning again.
-Our sovereign God who loves to create . . . who desires to continually bring forth new things in line with His purpose and holy desire.

 By the word of the Lord the heavens were made,